-After taking into account the above described adjustments to our employee population as permitted by the Pay Ratio Rule, our total adjusted employee population for purposes of determining our median employee consisted of 240 individuals.
+After taking into account the above described adjustments to our employee population as permitted by the Pay Ratio Rule, our total adjusted employee population for purposes of determining our median employee consisted of 218 individuals.

-To identify our median employee from our total adjusted employee population, we compared the amount of base salary paid to each of our employees as reflected in our payroll records for 2020.
-In making this determination, we annualized the compensation of our full-time employees who were hired in 2020 but did not work for us for the entire fiscal year and permanent part-time employees.
+To identify our median employee from our total adjusted employee population, we compared the amount of base salary paid to each of our employees as reflected in our payroll records for 2021.
+In making this determination, we annualized the compensation of our full-time employees who were hired in 2021 but did not work for us for the entire fiscal year and permanent part-time employees.
 We identified our median employee using this compensation measure, which was consistently applied to all of our employees included in the calculation.
+Our median employee served in a similar role in 2022, and had his or her compensation adjusted based on his or her performance in that role.
+We determined that the changes in our median employee's compensation arrangements for 2022 did not result in a significant change to our pay ratio disclosure and, therefore, we determined that our median employee from 2021 was still reasonable to utilize for our pay ratio disclosure this year.

-We then calculated such median employee's annual total compensation for 2020 using the same methodology we used for purposes of determining the annual total compensation of our named executive officers for 2020 (as set forth in the 2020 Summary Compensation Table on page 45 of this Proxy Statement), adjusted to include the cost to the Company in 2020 of specified employee benefits that are provided on a non-discriminatory basis, including medical, dental and vision coverage, health savings account (HSA) contributions, short- and long-term disability benefits, life and accidental death and dismemberment (AD&D) insurance and travel insurance benefits.
+Once we determined that our median employee was still reasonable for 2022 disclosure, we then calculated such median employee's annual total compensation for 2022 using the same methodology we used for purposes of determining the annual total compensation of our named executive officers for 2022 (as set forth in the 2022 Summary Compensation Table of this Proxy Statement), adjusted to include the cost to the Company in 2022 of specified employee benefits that are provided on a non-discriminatory basis, including medical, dental and vision coverage, health savings account (HSA) contributions, short- and long-term disability benefits, life and accidental death and dismemberment (AD&D) insurance and travel insurance benefits.

-Our CEO's annual total compensation for 2020 for purposes of the Pay Ratio Rule is equal to the amount reported in the "Total" column in the 2020 Summary Compensation Table, adjusted, to the extent applicable, in a similar manner as the annual total compensation of our median employee (as described above).
+Our CEO's annual total compensation for 2022 for purposes of the Pay Ratio Rule is equal to the amount reported in the "Total" column in the 2022 Summary Compensation Table, adjusted, to the extent applicable, in a similar manner as the annual total compensation of our median employee (as described above).